Its not as challenging as one may imagine to build a simple temperature sensor circuit.

-This post shows you how to make one with just a single transistor, a diode and a few other simple parts.
+The article describes how to create one using a single transistor, a diode and a few other basic components.

 What is a Temperature Indicator Circuit using a Single Transistor: